BeyondTheEcho/Project_Delta/README.md

 # Project_Delta

-Unnamed Top Down Space Shooter in its early stages.
+Project Delta is a Top Down Space Shooter in its early stages.

-The purpose of this project is to learn and improve with both C# and Unity.
-Currently this build is following the progress of a course with my own twists and changes.
+The purpose of this project is to learn and improve with both C# and Unity, and to promote collaborate with other developers.

-My overall goal is to create an enviroment where people can learn and teach.
-If you find the project interesting, want to contribute or have questions you can reach me at this discord <<https://discord.gg/HuuBa83>>
+If you find the project interesting and want to contribute or have questions you can reach me, or others that may be able to help, at this discord <<https://discord.gg/HuuBa83>>

 Features that need to be added
     - Additional Levels